 When it comes to alkalinity level, it should be within 8-12 dKH.
 You can find the level of alkalinity by following any of the two standards:

 - Alkalinity (dKH) = (Volume of acid used/ Water sample volume) *280

 - Alkalinity (meq/L) = (Volume of acid used/ Water sample volume) *100

 If you do it for the first time, you can check the alkalinity level with two test kits from two brands.
 Though it might seem costly, and you need to put more effort, it is good to try this way.
 It helps especially when one test kit malfunctions, or you make a mistake in any test process.

 One of the ways to correct the alkaline in the water is to change 20% to 25% of the existing water daily as long as you do not reach the desired alkalinity level (which is usually 8-12 dKH for reef tanks).
 Though this might not seem to be the most exciting way to reduce alkalinity in the reef tank, it works.
 Regular changes in water have other benefits as well.

 If you want to improve the quality of water, you can also add some salt to the reef tank water.
 Just make sure that the salt mix you are adding comes with 8 dKH or below, not more.
 It is better to replace about 20% of old water with fresh water containing the salt mix.
 This will ensure better efficiency.

 Step 3: Add Organic Acid Like White Vinegar

-Adding a small dose of white vinegar can be the game-changer when it comes to lowering the alkalinity in the reef tank.
-It will help to reduce the alkalinity level almost immediately.
-However, as it also lowers the pH level, you should not use any organic acid like vinegar frequently.
+Adding a small dose of white vinegar can be the game-changer for lowering the alkalinity in the reef tank.
+It will help to reduce the alkalinity level almost at once.
+But, as it also lowers the pH level, you should not use any organic acid like vinegar often.

 If the pH level drops significantly due to the use of organic acid, here’s what you should do to restore the pH: